Salah431/alx-pre_course/0x01-git/README.md

-This is 0x01-git di
+This is 0x01-git dir
-hellor
+this is our update